 Most of the buildings in Powell are sheathed in some form of wood siding.
-Bevand rustic elled, shiplap, sidings are used commonly. siding Board-and-batten is used occasionally for small areas of a building.
-Board and batten siding is more for appropriate accessory buildings or small, subordinate additions.
+Beveled, shiplap, and rustic sidings are used commonly.
+Board-and-batten siding is used occasionally for small areas of a building.
+Board and batten siding is more appropriate for accessory buildings or small, subordinate additions.

 Every effort should be made to retain and repair wood siding within the Historic District.
 Deteriorated wood siding usually appears to be in worse condition than it actually is.
 Many problems with paint on wood siding are caused by excess moisture.
 Proper ventilation of the siding will often solve this problem.
-In most cases, a few minor repairs with glue, nails, putty, paint, and new sections of rewood, are all that is Often sanding and a quired. new coat of paint will be sufficient to vastly improve the appearance of wood siding.
+In most cases, a few minor repairs with glue, nails, putty, paint, and new sections of wood, are all that is required.
+Often sanding and a new coat of paint will be sufficient to vastly improve the appearance of wood siding.

-individual Small cracks in boards can be repaired by filling the crack with glue or putty and nailing through the Warped boards can be crack. screwed flat, or shimmed from and nailed flat behind Deteriorated sections of siding can be cut out and replaced with a new section.
+Small cracks in individual boards can be repaired by filling the crack with glue or putty and nailing through the crack.
+Warped boards can be screwed flat, or shimmed from behind and nailed flat Deteriorated sections of siding can be cut out and replaced with a new section.

 A general gapping or looseness of the siding may a be sign that new siding is required.
 If the boards are not badly warped, however, renailing can solve the problem.
 If complete residing is necessary, it should be done in a material which matches the original siding as closely as possible in texture and pattern.
-NEW WOOD SIDING, IN THE SAME PATTERN AS THE ORIGINAL, IS THE PREFERRED REPLACEMENT MA-TERIAL FOR DETERIORATED WOOD SIDING.
+New wood siding, in the same pattern as the original, is the preferred replacement material for deteriorated wood siding.

-siding is a very appro-Wood priate material for new construction within the historic of the types district.
-Most commonly used in the village are horizontal, with board widths of 4 to 5 inches. Α few of the houses have double V rustic type siding, in which an extra groove is carved in the center of each board, giving the appearance of inch board width.
-Wood siding used in nev construction should resemble these typical siding types in profile and Any wood siding board width. used in the historic district should be painted (not stained) in colors appropriate to the district as outlined in section on Painting the and Colors
+Wood siding is a very appropriate material for new construction within the historic district.
+Most of the types commonly . used in the City are horizontal, with board widths of 4 to 5 inches.
+A few of the houses have double V rustic type siding, in which an extra groove is carved in the center of each board, giving the appearance of 2 inch board width.
+Wood siding used in new construction should resemble these typical siding types in profile and board width.
+Any wood siding used in the historic district should be painted (not stained) in colors appropriate to the district as outlined in the section on Painting and Colors.

-Wall Shingles:
+Wall Shingles

 Wood shingles rarely cover an entire structure in Powell's Historic District.
-They are primarily as decorative used accents on Queen Anne, Stick and Bungalow style buildings, in the gables of simpler and buildings.
-Fishscale, square, octagonal, arrow, and diamond patterned shingles are found on structures throughout the village.
+They are used primarily as decorative accents on Queen Anne, Stick and Bungalow style buildings, and in the gables of simpler buildings.
+Fishscale, square, octagonal, arrow, and diamond patterned shingles are found on structures throughout the City.
 Occasionally, two or more patterns are used together for a lively textural effect.